FUComplete/fucomplete.github.io/docs/fuctool/file_replacer.md

 {: .text-yellow-300 .fw-700 .text-center }
 <br>

-There are 2 ways to enable mods:
+There are 2 ways to enable mods, either:

 * Editing your `CONFIG.BIN` in `FUCTool` and set the `File Replacer` option to `Enable`.
 * Enable in-game by going to `Options` from `Main Menu` and enable `File Replacer`.